hallvaaw/Automated-Neuronal-Differentiation-Analyzer/README.md

 ## How to use

 Before using NeuroX, be sure to have back up of all images.
+Also ensure that you have enough space to run the analysis as the analysis creates output files that require some space.
+At least twice the space used by the images should be available.

 Make a new directory "work_dir" and place all the code files here.